 It is important that you read this privacy notice, together with any other privacy notice or fair processing notice which we may make available to you on specific occasions, when we are collecting or processing personal data about you, so that you are aware of how, and why, we are using your personal data.
 This privacy notice supplements the other notices, and is not intended to override them.

-We have appointed a data protection officer (“DPO”), who is responsible for overseeing questions in relation to this privacy notice.
-If you have any questions about this privacy notice, including any requests to exercise your legal rights (as referred to in Section 9 below), please contact the DPO using the details set out below.
+We have appointed a Data Protection Officer (“DPO”), who is responsible for overseeing questions in relation to this privacy notice.
+If you have any questions about this privacy notice, including any requests to exercise your legal rights (as referred to in Section 9 below), please contact our DPO using the details set out below.

 Contact details and complaints

 Full name of legal entity: Weetabix Limited (Registered Company Number: 00267687)

 Email address: DPO@weetabix.com

 Postal address: The Weetabix Data Protection Officer, Weetabix Limited, Weetabix Mills, Burton Latimer, Kettering, Northamptonshire NN15 5JR

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO, so please feel free to contact us in the first instance.

 Changes to the privacy notice and your duty to inform us of changes

 The latest version of the Privacy Notice can be found here on our website at https://weetabix.co.uk/privacy-policy/.
 We may change this Privacy Notice from time to time.
 We will alert you on our website https://weetabix.co.uk/ when any changes are made.